 Asper is one of the largest of the bamboo species.
 It has a texture that looks like an apple.
 It is somewhat less bitter than other varieties.
 Most people like it for salads and other summer recipes.

-Madake Running Bamboo or Phyllostachys bambusoides
+Mandake or Phyllostachys bambusoides

 This has a lightweight shoot that belongs to the running species.
-It is also known as pigskin bamboo.
+It is also known as Pigskin Bamboo.
 You will enjoy it the most when it is roasted and in tapas.

-Moso Running Bamboos or Phyllostachys pubescens
+Moso Bamboo or Phyllostachys edulis

 What are the benefits of eating bamboo shoots?

-Excellent weight loss diet
+Excellent weight loss aid

 Bamboo shoots are low in sugar, calories, carbohydrates and high in protein.
 A half cup has only 20 calories.
 There are barely 3g to 4g of carbohydrates for every 100g (3.5oz) meal.
 Bamboo shoots contain less sugar than other fruits and vegetables.
 It’s only 2.5g per 100g (3.5oz) serving.